-Overall, investment income is expected to meet budget year-end based on the detail below.
+Overall, investment income is expected to meet budget year-end based on the detail below:

 Projected December 2021 Actual December 2020

-Total Interest 3,132,453 3,633,200
+Total Interest 3,245,003 3,633,200

 Budget 5,300,000 5,300,000

-Favourable/ (Unfavourable) Variance (2,167,547) (1,666,800)
+Favourable/ (Unfavourable) Variance (2,054,997) (1,666,800)

-Capital Gains 2,167,547 4,179,178
+Capital Gains 2,054,997 4,179,178

 Favourable/(Unfavourable) Variance - 2,512,378

-The attached Appendix A shows investment income (interest earned, and capital gains realized) to June 30, 2021 on the total investment portfolio.
-The overall investment portfolio has increased \$65.3M from the previous year.
-A large portion of this increase is the result of a significantly lower cash balance as at June 30, 2020.
-The 2020 cash balance was lower due to the property tax deferral program.
-The remaining difference is attributed to the receipt of Safe Restart Funding, the full amount of Federal Gas Tax funding, and funding from the City of Hamilton for the Waterdown Road project.
+The attached Appendix A shows investment income (interest earned, and capital gains realized) to September 30, 2021 on the total investment portfolio.
+The overall investment portfolio has increased \$28.6M from the previous year.
+A large portion of this increase is attributed to the receipt of Safe Restart Funding, Canada Community Building fund (formerly Federal Gas Tax) top up funding, and funding from the City of Hamilton for the Waterdown Road project.

-Investment income as of June 30, 2021 has decreased compared to prior year.
+Investment income as of September 30, 2021 has decreased compared to prior year.
 Unusually large capital gains were realized in the first quarter of 2020 when oil prices dropped and at the onset of the pandemic.
 This was an extraordinary situation that will not present itself under normal circumstances.
 Investment income will vary at different times of the year depending on economic conditions.

 Appendix B provides a listing of the current portfolio by type of investment, and weighted average yield, in accordance with the Ontario Regulation 438/97.
 In following the City of Burlington's investment policy, the City can purchase Region of Halton bonds, up to but not greater than, the amount of the debenture issued on behalf of the City.
-As of June 30, 2021, the City's investment portfolio included \$16.7 million Region of Halton bonds.
+As of September 30, 2021, the City's investment portfolio included \$15.2 million Region of Halton bonds.

-As at June 30, 2021 the City's investment portfolio is compliant with the guidelines set out in the City's investment policy and goals adopted by the City.
+As at September 30, 2021 the City's investment portfolio is compliant with the guidelines set out in the City's investment policy and goals adopted by the City.